One of the things you’ll come across when you stay at UK campsites is something we call ‘order vs chaos’.

 Let us know in the comments below or message us direct here.

-Just one more thing before we close this article: since this year’s coronavirus lockdown, many UK campsites have remained closed.
+Just one more thing before we close this article: since the coronavirus pandemic many UK campsites have remained closed.
 Those that have opened insist that your vehicle is self-contained, meaning that you have a toilet, shower and everything else you need on board instead of using the site’s facilities.

 Hopefully 2021 will see a return to normality.